AndreyPerunov/products-search/README.md

 - add sorting feature by price
 - add 'choose number of products displayed' feature
 - add buttons to choose specific page number
+- improve search
+  - make it search by keywords instead of `.includes`
+  - make it accept typo mistakes